goodagood/gg.intro/front.pages/intro.md

 # A file system as interface to internet

-I am a stupid, and you are warnned that I am a stupid.
-If you want to know what's `goodogood.me`, it's a stupid web file system.
+I am a stupid engineer, I am doing stupid engineerings.

-What I am trying to do is to set up a *file system* as `interface` between myself and the internet.
+What I am doing is to setup a *file system*, then, use it as `interface` between myself and the internet. [goodogood.me](goodogood.me) is the stupid file system, it's online and gives all file a *value* attribute.

 A file system can be more reliable than depanding on more and more fancy web interfaces.
 When you keep files, you get your data.
 Then, there is no